jestjs/jest/docs/ExpectAPI.md

   return expect(Promise.resolve('lemon')).resolves.toBe('lemon');
 });
 ```
+:::note

-Note that, since you are still testing promises, the test is still asynchronous.
+Since you are still testing promises, the test is still asynchronous.
 Hence, you will need to [tell Jest to wait](TestingAsyncCode.md#promises) by returning the unwrapped assertion.

 Alternatively, you can use `async/await` in combination with `.resolves`: